Thoregon/ThoregonWiki/wiki/thatsme.md

 Thatsme
 =======

+Evolve from a platform to a network of identities!

 Messages and attests with Behavior
 - User decides what will be executed
 - Answer questions and make decissions